Home | About Robert Richter | Video/Filmography | Contact Us | Support | Site map

 Nuclear proliferation of today is seen through the life of a Nagasaki survivor and college students dedicated to making sure the truth about the last atomic bomb deliberately used on human beings will never be forgotten

-"It's impossible to remain detached...an emotional sledge hammer but not a diatribe ...Deeply affecting..."
+"It's impossible to remain detached...Deeply affecting..."

 —New York Times